 Input Parameter Description Remote MPID Address Address of the remote maintenance point ID.

-Input Parameter Description

 Domain Name Name of the domain.

-VLAN ID VLAN ID on which to apply the remote maintenance point ID.
-The VLAN ID range is from 1 to 4094.
+Option 1 Select VLAN option for a VLAN configuration and Service option for a Service configuration.
+VLAN ID 1 VLAN ID on which to apply the remote maintenance point ID.
+The VLAN ID range is from 1 to 4095.

+Applicable only for Cisco ME 3400 Series and Cisco ME 3750 Ethernet Access Switches running Cisco IOS Release 12.2 (54) SE and later.

-- Step 4 To see the commands that will be applied on the device, click Preview.
+Step 4 To see the commands that will be applied on the device, click Preview.

 You can view the commands in the Result tab.
 You can go back and make any required changes to the input parameters.

-Step 5 To run the commands, click Execute.
-Any errors are displayed in the Result tab. - Step 6 To close the dialog box, click Close.
+- Step 5 To schedule the command, click the Scheduling tab.
+For more details on scheduling, see Scheduling a Command. - Step 6 To run the commands, click Execute Now.